lilyanwse253/lilyanwse253/README.md

 - this bio is definetly very incomplete
 - also thank you for everyone who followed me even tho there's nothing interesting in my repos.

+- maybe later in the school year ill do smth interesting